-After testing 16 different blender models for three years, we like the Oster Versa.
+After testing 20 different blender models over the course of four years, we like the Oster Versa.
 This workhorse is seriously good at blending, but it can also fit under most cabinets more easily than fancier models, and it comes with a tamper for breaking up air bubbles.
 The Oster Versa has 10 speeds and is even capable of making butter out of nuts, as long as you feed it two cups at once.

 If your household intends to do a lot of blending, including mixing soups or smoothies with fibrous materials, your conscious coupling may be a good occasion to upgrade to the Vitamix 5200 Series.
 Although this model ranks among the priciest blenders you can buy, it simply cannot be beat for construction quality or the smoothness of its puréed output.
 Whereas Oster covers the Versa with a seven-year warranty, Vitamix guarantees its blenders for 20 years.